tartagli0/centos-server/README.md

+# Background
+The configuration detailed in this repo is what I use on an old laptop that was converted into a *CentOS* server.
+I currently use *CentOS Stream 8*, which provides stability but also uses a *rolling release* model.

 # EPEL
 Extra Packages for Enterprise Linux (EPEL) contains many useful packages that are not available in the default CentOS repos.